-02.01† The Higher Education Act of 1965 (as amended) requires each student to make satisfactory academic progress (SAP), measured in both qualitative and quantitative terms to qualify for federal and state financial aid programs.
-The quantitative measure requires that the student complete all course requirements for his or her degree program within a maximum number of semester hours and that the student makes sufficient progress throughout the course of study.
-The qualitative measure requires a student to maintain a satisfactory grade point average consistent with the universityís degree requirements.
+*02.01 The Higher Education Act of 1965 (as amended) requires each student to make satisfactory academic progress (SAP), measured in both qualitative and quantitative terms to qualify for federal and state financial aid programs.
+The quantitative measure requires that the student complete all course requirements for his or her educational program within a maximum number of semester hours and that the student makes sufficient progress throughout the course of study.
+The qualitative measure requires a student to maintain a satisfactory grade point average consistent with the universityís graduate degree or graduate certificate requirements.

-a.†† Maximum Timeframe: While the maximum timeframe does not apply to graduate students, Texas State is required to develop, disseminate and consistently apply a policy defining the maximum timeframe within which graduate students must complete their program.
-For graduate students, the policy limits the maximum number of credit hours (total attempted hours) and includes all hours (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
+*a.
+Maximum Timeframe: While the maximum timeframe does not apply to graduate students, Texas State is required to develop, disseminate and consistently apply a policy defining the maximum timeframe within which graduate and graduate certificate students must complete their program.
+For graduate and graduate certificate students, the policy limits the maximum number of credit hours (total attempted hours) and includes all hours (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
 The total attempted hours will include non-credit courses taken at the university or any institution of higher education, including hours accepted in transfer.
 There is no provision for academic amnesty in evaluating SAP.
-If a student changes his or her major, all of the hours attempted while working on those majors within a degree program (masterís or doctoral) count toward the maximum allowable hours.
+If a student changes his or her major, all of the hours attempted while working on those majors within a degree program (masterís or doctoral) or graduate certificate program count toward the maximum allowable hours.
 The maximum number of total attempted hours will be approximately 150% of the maximum number of semester hours for any masterís or doctoral program.

 1)†† A masterís program requires typically no more than 69 hours, which will allow 104 attempted hours (69 * 150% = 103.5 hours).
 This calculation will apply to all masterís programs.